sbutz/burritos/README.md

 # burritos

 An i386 kernel.
-Built for self educational purposes.
+Built for self educational purposes
+(to compensate for the disappointing operating system course at OTH).

 ## Build Requirements
 - make